Why It Works

 - Choosing peaches that are just shy of ripe ensures they retain their shape when warmed in the pan drippings.

 - Setting the chops over a bed of spinach and then adding the pan sauce lightly wilts and dresses the leaves.

 - Seasoning the pan sauce with the zest and juice of a lemon tempers the sweetness of the peaches.

-I'm a little obsessed with this dish—granted more so with the peaches than anything else, but that might be because I've loved soft, sweet peaches since I was a kid.
-I think it was the Del Monte brand of canned peaches in syrup that I would always crack open, pour into a bowl and eat plain, or top with a scoop of vanilla ice cream as a "snack."
+I'm in love with this dish—granted more so with the peaches than anything else, but that might be because I've loved soft, sweet peaches since I was a kid.
+I think it was the Del Monte brand of canned peaches in syrup that I would always crack open, pour into a bowl, and eat plain, or top with a scoop of vanilla ice cream as a "snack."
 Now, I've decided to make a similar version for serving over pork chops.
 Made with fresh summer peaches, this fruit-studded pan sauce lacks the excess sugar and preservatives of the canned peach pairings of my youth, and tastes even better, to boot.

 "The hot pan drippings are perfect for warming the peaches and pouring over the chops as a finishing touch, infusing them with flavor and lightly wilting the raw spinach served beneath."